Revealing the Past, Knowing the Present, and Grounding the Future.

 Susan Balderstone is a heritage consultant involved primarily in writing and research.
 She continues to pursue her longstanding research interests in early ecclesiastical architecture and in vernacular building construction, dating back to her work with the Jordanian Government and various academic institutions on the investigation and conservation of archaeological sites and ancient monuments in Jordan and Cyprus (1977-1984).
 Research interests in heritage practice relate particularly to the sustainability of heritage places and the fine balance between preservation and adaptive reuse, particularly as it relates to reconstruction and authenticity.

 Susan was an ICOMOS (International Council on Monuments and Sites) Advisor on World Heritage to UNESCO (2008 – 2016) and has been a member of the ICOMOS International Scientific Committee for the Analysis and Restoration of Structures of Architectural Heritage since 1997.
 She was an Adjunct Professor in Cultural Heritage at Deakin University Melbourne (1996-2016), where she was involved in setting up and teaching courses in Cultural Heritage in conjunction with her position at Heritage Victoria, where she was Assistant Director until 2005.
-She is currently a member of the heritage reference committee of the Southern Metropolitan Cemeteries Trust.

 Previous appointments include Associate Director and Heritage Architect at the Victorian Public Works Department and its successors 1985-1999; member of the Historic Buildings Council of Victoria (1985-1995); Board member of AusHeritage, Australia’s network for cultural heritage professionals (1996-1999) and member of the Architects’ Registration Board of Victoria (2002-2004).
 She was awarded the Australian Public Service Medal for services to conservation in 1995 and made a Life Fellow of the Royal Australian Institute of Architects in 2001.